jakelazaroff/relate/README.md

 Relate.map.songs = { artist: 'artists' };
 ```

+#### .mixin

+A boolean flag used to determine whether `Item` methods are mixed in after an item is transformed.
+Defaults to true.

+:exclamation: Should not be set to `false` unless `Item` methods are manually applied in a transform.

 #### .noConflict()

 If it was set on a global object, restores `Relate` to its prior value and returns it.